A legal challenge by the sex offender dubbed the "Beast of Blenheim" into his stringent release terms has been adjourned.

 Stewart Murray Wilson's fight for a judicial review of the Parole Board's conditions on his release began in Christchurch's High Court this morning.

 However, the court has adjourned the case until a date early next week.
 It will be heard in Wellington.

 The Whanganui District Council was also at this morning's hearing.
 It intends to mount its own challenge and will file papers tomorrow in a bid to join next week's proceedings.

-Wilson is challenging the conditions the Parole Board plans to impose on him at the end of his long prison term imposed in 1996 for sex offences committed against women and girls over a long period.
+Wilson, 65, is due to be released next week, on August 29, at the end of his long jail term imposed in 1996 for offending against women and girls over a long period.

 The Parole Board's conditions include not leaving the Whanganui district, not associating with anyone under 16 unless an approved adult over 20 years was present, not having any female at his address, having no contact with his victims, completing a reintegration programme, attending sessions with a department psychologist to develop a safety plan, not engaging in any employment without approval, not possessing any electronic device capable of accessing the internet, not joining any clubs, groups, associations or churches unless approved, not placing any advertisements in any publications or responding to any such advertisement by another person, not owning or driving a vehicle, not possessing or consuming alcohol or illicit drugs, and not attending any addiction support groups.